ci1xgk/Fellowship_Webpage/Uncertainty_Propagation.md

 The _wavelet-based nonintrusive approach_ is found to be more flexible for use with existing deterministic solver, for propagating _multiple uncertainties in practical hydrodynamic modelling applications_.

-### Ongoing work and code accessiblity
+### Sampling-based methods for practical applications, with code accessiblity
-A nonintrusive software toolkit for obtaining probabilistic flood maps from existing deterministic models is pending development.
-The toolkit will implement modern uncertainty quantification methods (e.g. [Bhaduri et al. 2018](https://doi.org/10.1016/j.jcp.2018.06.003)) with the aim of accelerating probabilistic flood models by an order of magnitude.
+Nonintrusive software toolkits for obtaining probabilistic flood maps from existing deterministic models have been developed.
+The toolkits implement modern uncertainty quantification methods (e.g. [Bhaduri et al. 2018](https://doi.org/10.1016/j.jcp.2018.06.003)) with the aim of accelerating probabilistic flood models by using alternatives to the Standard Monte Carlo method (SMC).

-The uncertainty propagation approaches developped can be accessed and run by following the relevant links in [Shaw and Kesserwani 2020](https://ascelibrary.org/doi/10.1061/%28ASCE%29HY.1943-7900.0001705) and [Shaw et al. 2020](https://www.sciencedirect.com/science/article/abs/pii/S0309170819306281).
+The alternatives consider Latin Hypercube Sampling (LHS), Adaptive Stratified Sampling (ASS), Quasi Monte Carlo (QMC) and Haar Wavelet Expansion (HWE) as they can capture all types of histogram distributions.
+The code to test and run these alternatives for three realistic case studies with many uncertain inputs can be found on [Zenodo](https://zenodo.org/record/7050213).

 [back](./)